mahii6991/mahii6991.github.io/README.md

-# Projects
-Here are some of the projects that I have done in the R language.
+# Building my own website
+I am building my own website with the help of jeckyll theme on the github.

+# Tools I will using to build it will be.
+'''
+Ruby
+Gem
+Vscode
+github desktop

+'''